ansalls/HRG-Grouper-Analysis/README.md

 The project uses the following external dependencies:

 - 'clang' or an alternative for compiling C utilities
-- 'python' for running Python scripts
+- 'Python' for running Python scripts
 - 'PowerShell' for running PowerShell scripts
 - 'NHS Local Payment Grouper' for determining the HRGs assigned (<https://digital.nhs.uk/services/national-casemix-office/downloads-groupers-and-tools/payment-groupers>)